ronanlevesque/ronanlevesque/src/pages/articles/2020-04-20-react-and-atomic-css.md

 ## Limitations

-Even though Atomic CSS is very versatile, there are some edge cases which it won’t always be able to cover: very custom styles, pseudo-elements, etc.
+Atomic CSS is very versatile, but there are some edge cases which it won’t always be able to cover: very custom styles, pseudo-elements, etc.

 Going back to our `Title` example, we realize it would look really amazing if it had a beautiful “❧” right in front of it.
 In that kind of situation, my tool of choice is [Emotion](https://github.com/emotion-js/emotion).
 It allows me to create locally-scoped classes via the `css` property, like this: